-Site That Published Amanda Seyfried Nude Photos Reads Qur’an For Guidance
+Site That Posted Amanda Seyfried Nude Photos Claims To Read Qur’an For Guidance

 — Mashable (@mashable) March 15, 2017

-Emma Watson’s photos were also leaked but luckily for the Harry Potter actress, her photos weren’t nudes, according to a statement from her PR rep as reported by The Telegraph.
+Emma Watson’s photos were also leaked but luckily for the Harry Potter actress, her photos weren’t nudes, according to a statement from her PR rep, as reported by The Telegraph.

 “Photos from a clothes fitting Emma had with a stylist a couple of years ago have been stolen.
 They are not nude photographs,” the statement read.
 “Lawyers have been instructed and we are not commenting further.”